metacogma/edc-rule-validator/docs/rules_study_vs_rules_spec.md

 # Relationship Between rules_study.xlsx and rules_spec.xlsx

 ## 1. File Structure & Content
-Both files have the same structure and columns (27 columns), including visit days, folders, and various event columns.
-The first column lists form names (e.g., Enrollment, Informed Consent, Demographics, Vital Signs).
-The rest of the columns indicate the presence or applicability of each form at different study visits/events.

 ## 2. Interpretation in Clinical Trials Context
 ### a) rules_study.xlsx